r-uu/r-uu.github.io/src/main/md/sandbox/javafx/generator.driven.setup.of.javafx.applications.with.cdi.support.md

 * ```XAppView.java```

-  A view class that provides typical UI funcionality for other components.
+  A view class that provides typical UI funcionality that may be useful for collaboration with other components.

+* ```XAppRunner.java```

 We'll have a closer look at each of these building blocks in the following.